Bronxville, New York

 Bronxville is a village in Westchester County, New York, United States, located approximately 15 mi north of Midtown Manhattan.
 It is part of the town of Eastchester.
 The village comprises one square mile (2.5 km2) of land in its entirety, approximately 20% of the town of Eastchester.
 As of the 2020 U.S. census, Bronxville had a population of 6,656.
-In 2016, Bronxville was rated by CNBC as the most expensive suburb of any of the U.S. ten largest cities, with a median home value of $2.33 million.
-It was ranked eighth in Bloomberg's "America's 100 Richest Places" in 2017 and 2018 and ninth in 2019 and is the second-richest town in the state of New York behind Scarsdale.